windbirds/policies/terms.md

 #### Refusal of Unaccompanied Minors

 Wind Birds does not accept bookings for Unaccompanied Minors (0 to 15 years old).
-All minors have to be accompanied by their adult friends or family, people that the minor trusts and assumes responsibility of the minors actions.
+All minors must be accompanied by their adult friends or family, people that the minor trusts and assumes responsibility for their actions.
 Minors that are 16 to 17 year old, parents or legal guardians can sign a waiver form taking responsibility for the minor action, though we recommend that know adults are present.

 #### Use of Safety Equipment

 Marine Lifejackets use is mandatory in Rigid Inflatable Boats, though in the swimming with dolphins trips you are allowed to remove the lifejacket before the swim.

-Use of seat belts in cars are mandatory by law and must be used at all times, they can only be unfasten until the car is safely parked.
+The use of seat belts in cars is mandatory by Law and must be used at all times, and they can only be unfastened until the vehicle is safely parked.

-Opening of car doors before a complete stop is also illegal.
+Opening car doors before a complete stop are also illegal.

-Declining to use safety equipment or not using properly, removes us from any liability compensation in case of accident.
+Declining to use the safety equipment properly removes us from any liability compensation in case of an accident.

 #### Discharge of Pressurized Air into the Lifejackets.

-To offer better comfort to our client we use pressurised air lifejackets in our sea operation.
-The discharge of the pressurised air lifejackets in situations that are not emergencies (e.g. negligence, accidental, kids play, fun) incur in a fee of €25 per life jacket, to cover service costs.
+To offer better comfort to our client, we use pressurised air lifejackets in our sea operation.
+The discharge of the pressurised air lifejackets in situations that are not emergencies (e.g. negligence, accidental, kids play, fun) incurs a fee of €30 per life jacket to cover service and inspection costs.

 #### Movement of Goods